Fat transfer is a natural way to add volume to your face

 As we grow older the volume in our face starts to decrease, causing wrinkles and hollowness to form in regions that were previously plump.
 This loss of volume can increase the appearance of age, even, in extreme cases, resulting in a “skeletal” appearance.

 Fat Transfer Surgery is an ideal treatment for patients who have lost volume in their face due to stress, age or weight loss.
 Our doctors were amongst the first to begin practising this procedure and have perfected the technique to ensure you achieve your desired result.

 Fat transfer requires the harvesting of fat from somewhere on the body, commonly taken from the love handles (hips), outer thighs or tummy, (usually from an area you normally find it hard to lose from).

-Fat transfer from our Sydney surgeons can help you revolumise your face
+Fat transfer from our Sydney doctors can help you revolumise your face

 Harvested fat is processed to remove water and free oils, and then placed accurately into recipient tissue using microcannulas.